Royals vs. Nationals Player Props Betting Odds

 MLB Props Today: Kansas City Royals

-- The Royals will send Jordan Lyles (0-8) to the mound for his 11th start this season.
+- The Royals' Brady Singer (3-4) will make his 11th start of the season.

+- He has earned a quality start three times in 10 starts this season.

-- Lyles has eight starts of five or more innings this season in 10 chances.
-He averages 5.6 innings per outing.
+- Singer has seven starts of five or more innings this season in 10 chances.
+He averages 4.9 innings per outing.

 |Opponent